ericjeker/sfml-space-invaders/README.md

 - [ ] Tutorial or help screen
 - [ ] Credits screen
 - [ ] Juices and other visual effects (explosions, power-ups, etc.)
-  - [ ] Particle system for explosions and bullets fire & smoke
+  - [ ] Particle system for explosions and bullets fire and smoke
   - [ ] Visual feedback for hits/damage
   - [ ] Screen shake and other juicy effects
 - [ ] Localization support for multiple languages